If you’ve dreamed of installing a balcony in your home but don’t really have room, you might have already come across the term Juliet balcony.

 Tips for Decorating a Juliet Balcony

-While you might not have the same opportunity for decorating as with a full balcony, there’s still plenty you can do with a false balcony.
+While you might not have the same opportunity for decorating as with a full balcony, there’s still plenty you can do with a Juliet balcony.

 If you’ve ever wandered the narrow streets of an Italian or Spanish town, you’ll know how creative people can get with their small balconies.